 Holidays: Where better to spend your holidays.
 The Costa del Sol in Malaga is one of Spain´s most popular holiday destination for a multitude of nationalities.
 It is a great place to own a holiday home whether it be for your own use or as a source of income.

-International: Due to the diversity of nationalities who live and also visit the Malaga province, there is a very international and cosmopolitain feel to many areas.
-This applies predominantly to coastal areas however there are many inland towns and villages that are also inhabited by a high percentage of non-Spanish citizens.
+International: Due to the diversity of nationalities who live and also visit the Malaga province, there is a very international and cosmopolitan feel to many areas.
+This applies predominantly to coastal areas, however, there are many inland towns and villages that are also inhabited by a high percentage of non-Spanish citizens.

 Kids: What does Malaga have to offer for children?
 Here´s just a few options to look out for: Water parks, Tivoli, Crocodile Park, Selwo Adventure safaris park, Selwo Marina, Sealife Benalmadena, numerous outdoor free parks inc Parque La Bateria, Parque la Paloma ….